Walking in Clouds:

 Photographs Were Taken By Fellow Travellers

-Kavitha Yaga Buggana lives in Hyderabad, India with her husband.
+Kavi Yaga lives in Hyderabad, India with her husband.
 They have two grown sons and a very excitable golden retriever.

 In previous avatars, she was a software engineer in Chicago and a developmental economist doing field work in Angallu village, South India.